FIE436 Venture Capital, Private Equity and IPO's

 Requirements for course approval

-Hand-ins: Students will be required to work in groups of 3-5 students.
-Case summaries have to be handed in prior to each case being taught.
+Hand-ins: Students will be required to work in groups of up to 3 students.
+Case solutions have to be handed in prior to each case being taught.

 Mandatory Attendance: This is a case course and builds on active participation by students.
 Hence the course requires students to be present in the classroom during teaching.